akshitagupta23/Capstone_Project/README.md

 >- **False negatives** predicticted observation does not belongs to a class, however in reality it does.

- In this project I have used accuracy as our evaulation metric since data set was not heavily imbalanced other wise PR curve would have been the best fit.
+ In this project I have used accuracy as our evaulation metric since data set was not heavily imbalanced otherwise PR curve would have been the best fit.
 Another reason for choosing the accuracy is that since the project is of nature of MVS(minimum viable service) and it helps leaders and strategy building team of a telecom organisation to frame best offers for customers so accuracy as metric will serve as ROI measurement.
 Accuracy is defined as

                            Accuracy = TP+TN/TP+FP+FN+TN